-ConvertKit: A ridiculously simple automation tool for bloggers
+ConvertKit: simple automation tool for bloggers

 Bloggers and content creators focus on providing their audience with fresh content that shares their views on opinions about a certain topic.
 They must present the content compellingly that keeps their readers on their toes and engages them even more.

-That said, marketing automation may be the last thing bloggers need to worry about.
+That said, marketing automation rules may be the last thing bloggers need to worry about.
 They may not have time to learn a new skill since they're already preoccupied enough with implementing their content strategy, promoting their latest posts, and connecting with influencers to build their network, to name a few.

 If you're a blogger who feels the same way towards marketing automation, then you will love ConvertKit!

 Simple and intuitive platform